devamop69/LavaBridge/README.md

 6. Connection, data usage, and data rate statistics are tracked and displayed in the web interface
 7. Stats are persisted to JSON files for data retention between restarts
 8. Security module monitors for suspicious activities and enforces rate limiting
+9. DDoS protection detects and mitigates connection bursts and malicious patterns

+The proxy also supports the HAProxy PROXY protocol, allowing it to receive connections through a load balancer or reverse proxy while preserving the original client IP addresses.

 ## Requirements